Professor on Entrepreneurship & Innovation

 As a mother, I have learned a lot from my children.
 Vice versa, I believe my children also learned from me and my surroundings the importance of being strong and positive.
-They give me endless strength and allow me to exploit my intelligence and invest it into the other fields for my students, my research, and my stakeholders.
-This gives me the chance to draw my research interests from my daily learning from them, and connect it in my self-development process.
+They give me endless strength and allow me to exploit my intelligence and invest it in other fields for my students, my research, and my stakeholders.
+This gives me the chance to draw my research interests from my days learning from them, and connect them to my self-development process.
 My teaching is fortunately inspired by my research and my students, across different sectors and across different ages.
 Thanks to the eco-system which I believe and my self-training each day, my work stakeholders are able to also benefit from my experience.

 I owe my appreciation to my multi-background and my growing circumstances.
 My parents gave up lots for me and supported me to be academically educated in the top universities in China, Europe, and the USA.
-My interests over decades gave me enormous energy to learn from engineering, economics, and management fields, as well as having the chance to work with the elite figures, people, and institutions from different fields and countries.; From my own ups and downs I learned to deeply appreciate what I have been given and am grateful to the system for developing myself as a global "broker" and "integrator".
+My interests over decades gave me enormous energy to learn from engineering, economics, and management fields, as well as having the chance to work with elite figures, people, and institutions from different fields and countries.; From my own ups and downs I learned to deeply appreciate what I have been given and am grateful to the system for developing me as a global "broker" and "integrator".